 When the TDC-3’s display brightness is set to AUTO, the display is difficult to read in direct sunlight (e.g. on the boat deck).
-The problem is fixed if I switch the brightness to HIGH.
-But the HIGH setting is too bright for ordinary use (and uses a lot more battery), so I must switch back to AUTO once I am done.
+The problem is fixed if I switch brightness to HIGH.
+But the HIGH setting is too bright for ordinary use (hurts the eyes!), so I must switch back to AUTO once I am done.
 To be fair, the AUTO setting does a great job adjusting the brightness (and optimising battery usage) to suit various lighting conditions – it just struggles to compensate for very bright sunlight.
 Having said that, I have found other dive computers which feature colour screens to have the same problem.

-The TDC-3’s built-in digital compass works well but would be much easier to use if it were a little bigger.
+The TDC-3’s built-in digital compass works well but it might be easier to use if it were a little bigger.
 This is not a problem as such, because I personally prefer independent compasses for any serious navigation tasks.
-However, a bigger compass display would probably make the average diver much happier.
+However, a bigger compass display would probably make the average diver happier.

 June 30, 2020